Learn how to make perfectly cooked bratwurst on a pellet grill!

 For our pellet grilled bratwurst, we are big fans of Bear Mountain BBQ's Gourmet Blend.
 Feel free to mix them in with some hickory or any other smoking wood pellet you want to try out.

-Although most people default to grilling bratwurst, one of the best ways to cook brats, as we've shown previously is actually to smoke it.
+Although most people default to grilling bratwurst, one of the best ways to cook brats, as we've shown previously, is actually to smoke it.

-And thankfully, with a pellet grill, applying smoke and cooking with lower indirect heat is easy to do!
+Thankfully, with a pellet grill, applying smoke and cooking with lower indirect heat is easy to do!

 Make sure it is set up for INDIRECT heating.